 With two La Liga titles under his belt plus a track record of success in a foreign country (three titles with Olympiakos), Valverde has a CV he can rightly be proud of, and his good grasp of English ticks a big box for any potential Premier League suitors.

-Premier League Firefighters – Current Out Of Work Managers
+Premier League Contenders – Current Out Of Work Managers

 Premier League panic tends to set in when the autumn nights draw in.
 As always, there is a decent crop of experienced names waiting by the phone for the right opportunity, as well as a few intriguing names spying a first stint in English football.